 A fast and stable system

 “This study closes the door on any remaining questions regarding the system’s feasibility.
 As it was conducted over a longer period of time and recreated the same data – even improving results over time – we can confidently state that it delivers on what’s promised, that it is a well-functioning transport solution”, says Andreas Claesson.

 “Going forward, this article will help highlight the potential of drone deliveries of medical equipment, as well as making it clear for readers that the logistics part of drone deliveries is a moot point, it’s well-functioning and the time to question it is over”, says Daniel Blecher.
 “What we’re looking at now is to keep on shaving off time.
 Our engineers are continuously optimizing the process, and we’re always committed to minimizing response times.
 Excitingly, our next generation of drones, set to launch shortly, is poised to cut an additional 30% from our already exceptional response time.
 As the future of emergency response soars to new heights, Everdrone is undeniably at the helm of this transformative journey.”

 Edited video (ready for publishing)

-Unedited video material (for local editing)
+Raw material (for editing)